mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 lot, a lot of eyes on it and a lot more like the feedback will be given to a specific thing.
 So usually, you know, like when we are ready to release something, like it's usually very rock solid and it has been like true.
-A lot of like, like a review, right.
+A lot of like, like a review and testing periods.
-Testing periods.
 Yeah.
-**Michaela:** [00:27:06] And so can I imagine that, for example, for the code reviews, you would have like a squad and under squad, there is one developer or maybe two developers, but they are getting code reviews from other squats, or is that always within the same squat?
+**Michaela:** [00:27:06] And so can I imagine that, for example, for the code reviews, you would have like a squats and under squat , there is one developer or maybe two developers, but they are getting code reviews from other squats, or is that always within the same squat?
 How do you, how do you do that?
 **Amir:** [00:27:21] Yeah, so, so basically they will get like reviews from the